-In May 2019, a group of social work faculty and students will travel to Israel for a week-long exchange course in International Child Welfare.
-The home base for this week-long exchange course is Hebrew University and the Haruv Institute, where faculty and student hosts create a transformative learning experience for their Oklahoma visitors.
-Each year students visit the Israeli Center for Medical Simulation (MSR), where they are directly involved in simulations related to child abuse and neglect.
-OU faculty and students observe, participate and compare the similarities and differences emphasized in simulations.
+Every year, a group of social work faculty and students travel to Israel for a week-long exchange course in International Child Welfare.
+The home base for this course is Hebrew University and the Haruv Institute, where faculty and student hosts create a transformative learning experience for their Oklahoma visitors.

 Students and faculty visit several different types of social service agencies geared toward the prevention and treatment of child abuse and neglect.
 This includes the Children’s Campus in Jerusalem, an emergency shelter, and Beit Lynn, where students meet with child abuse assessment teams and learn about the role of social work on these teams.
 The Beit Lynn teams work in a complex cultural context.
 Visits to an ultra-orthodox Jewish community provide students with an opportunity to consider interventions in a closed community and tailoring child abuse interventions to culture.
 The students learn about the benefits of residential care of severely abused children during a visit to a residential treatment facility in Abu Gosh.

 A tour of the Israel Museum provides exposure to important cultural artifacts and preservation of Jewish history as well as culture across the world.
 One of the most important and moving experiences is Yad Vashem, the Holocaust Museum.
 This visit allows students and faculty to reflect on the sadness and brutality of the Holocaust and will focus on what happened to the children during that time.